508 Compliance Standards for Government Technology

 Government websites are not exempt from meeting Section 508 standards for website accessibility.
 In fact, it is even more essential for these organizations to provide accessibility since the nature of the information they provide is often of the utmost importance.

 Agencies that do not adhere to Section 508 compliance standards for government websites may be hit with a large penalty or may be sued by individuals.
-In the past, services like the Social Security Administration (SSA) and the Department of Homeland Security have even been on the end of a compliance lawsuit.
+In the past, services like the Social Security Administration (SSA) and the Department of Homeland Security (DHS) have even been on the end of a compliance lawsuit.

 What Types of Government Technology Need to be Compliant?